Alberto Baldé

-Alberto Baldé Almánzar (born 21 March 2002) is a professional footballer who plays as a forward for NIFL Premiership side Loughgall.
+Alberto Baldé Almánzar (born 21 March 2002) is a professional footballer who plays as a forward for NIFL Championship side Annagh.
 Born in Spain and raised in Northern Ireland, he plays for the Dominican Republic national team.

 Early life

 Baldé was born in Madrid, Spain to a Bissau-Guinean father and an Afro-Dominican mother.
 He moved to Northern Ireland with his mother at a young age.

 Club career

 Baldé joined the youth academy of the Northern Ireland club Portadown at the age of 12 when he knew no English, and gained national attention as the focus of a Google advertisement highlighting how his coaches used Google Translate to communicate with him.
 At 15, he became their youngest ever goalscorer in a 2–1 NIFL Championship win over Knockbreda.
 He joined Middlesbrough's reserves in 2018.
 He briefly joined non-league club Pickering Town on loan in November 2021.
 He was released by Middlesbrough when his contract ended in June 2022, and rejoined Portadown.